 Any professional who has involvement (more than one off) is in a position to initiate a multi-agency meeting.
-Section 13 outlines what the process might look like.
-Appendix 6 provides a meeting template.
+Section 11 outlines what the process might look like.

 Figure 7 below demonstrates the possible actions agreed following a multi-agency meeting to the case example of Arlene - in the circumstances where she is repeatedly refusing the support offered and those involved are worried about her vital interests.